dorkodu/sage/paper/7 -- Execution.md

 <a name="7.1.ExecuteRequest()">ExecuteRequest</a> **(** *schema, document* **) :**

 1. Initialize *data* to an empty ordered map.
-2. Initialize *errors* to an empty list.
 3. Let *data* be the result of running the following algorithm *normally* (allowing parallelization) **:**
     1. For each *query* given in the *document* **:**
         1. Let *queryName* be the name of *query*.
         2. Let *queryResult* be the result of [ExecuteQuery](#7.2.ExecuteQuery()) **(** *schema, query* **)**.
         3. Set *queryResult* as the value for the key *queryName* in *data*.
-4. Let *errors* be a list of objects, each represent an error produced while executing the queries.
+4. Let *errors* be a list of error objects, each represents an error produced while executing the queries.
 5. Return an unordered map containing *data* and *errors*.
     1. If *errors* is still empty at the end of the execution, return an unordered map containing only *data*.